gizmosachin/ColorSlider/README.md

 ## ColorSlider

 `ColorSlider` is a Snapchat-style color picker written in [Swift](https://developer.apple.com/swift/).
-It supports changing color hue when dragging inside the bounds of the `ColorSlider` and modifying lightness when dragging outside its bounds, allowing you to select black and white.
+It supports changing color hue when dragging inside the bounds of the control and modifying color lightness when dragging outside its bounds, allowing you to select black and white.

 ## Installation